 The buffer width shall not be reduced below 75% of the standard buffer width.

+Buffer Width Decreasing.
+Buffers may be reduced up to 25% when the applicant demonstrates to the Administrative Official that buffer reduction impacts are mitigated and result in no net loss of ecological functions.
+Prior to considering buffer reductions, the applicant shall demonstrate application of mitigation sequencing as required in SCC 14.26.305.
+In all circumstances where a substantial portion of the remaining buffer is degraded, the buffer reduction plan shall include replanting with native vegetation in the degraded portions of the remaining buffer area and shall include a 5-year monitoring and maintenance plan.
+Buffer reductions greater than 25% are only allowed with a shoreline variance per SCC 14.26.735.

 Allowed Uses in HCAs or Buffers.
 The following activities may be permitted within fish and wildlife HCAs, provided mitigation sequencing is conducted per SCC 14.26.305 and the activities comply with SCC 14.26.515, 14.26.572, and Chapter 14.34 SCC, where applicable.

 Roads, Bridges and Utilities.
 Road, bridge and utility construction may be permitted across an HCA and/or its buffer under the following conditions: